munificent/craftinginterpreters/book/classes-and-instances.md

 ^code class-op (1 before, 1 after)

-And add it to the disassembler.
+And add it to the disassembler:

 ^code disassemble-class (2 before, 1 after)